Destination: SoFo, Stockholm

-As we've already mentioned 'Hygge' (which is actually Danish, by the way),we would like to introduce you to Fika.
+Forget 'Hygge' (which is Danish, by the way), we would like to introduce you to Fika.
 Bringing together coffee, cake and good company, the Swedish tradition of taking a conscious break is definitely worth giving a try.
-A great spot for doing Fika is Fabrique Stenugnsbageri with its mouthwatering Kardemummabullar.
+A great spot for Fika is Fabrique Stenugnsbageri with its mouthwatering Kardemummabullar.
 This fluffy pastry topped with cardamom made us feel like we’ve been waiting for this moment our entire life – a must-try!
 And if it's fully booked, Gildas Rum is right around the corner and a great alternative.

 If, however, there is the unlikely event that you are not in the mood for cake, Greta Garbos Torg is a beautiful place for some relaxation.
 Offering many benches and trees, this park is perfect for a long walk or just sitting down in quiet peace for a while.
 The legendary Hollywood star Greta Garbo actually grew up in SoFo, at the time when it was still hidden away and inconspicuous, hence the name.

 Enjoy the evening